 - Jewelry-Wear minimum jewelry when preparing food

 Chemical contaminants are one of the serious sources of food contamination.
 These contaminants can also lead to food poisoning.
 Pesticides present in fruits and vegetables are one of the main sources of contamination.
 In addition, kitchen cleaning agents, food containers made of non-safe plastic, pest control products also lead to food contamination.
 Though we make it a point to wash fruits and vegetables thoroughly, however, plain water can’t remove all the contaminants.
-This is where KENT Vegetable and Fruit Cleaner can help you out.
-The smart kitchen appliance uses ozone disinfection technology that removes contaminants from the surface of the fruits and vegetables to make it safe for consumption.
+This is where KENT Vegetable and Fruit Disinfectant can help you out.
+The smart kitchen appliance uses ozone disinfection technology that helps you removes contaminants from the surface of the fruits and vegetables to make it safe for consumption.

-Many of us are not aware of cross contamination; however, this type of contamination can lead to a number of health problems.
+Many of us are not aware of cross-contamination; however, this type of contamination can lead to a number of health problems.
 Cross-contamination takes place when pathogens are transported from any object that you use in the kitchen.
 Dirty kitchen clothes, unclean utensils, pests, raw food storage can lead to cross-contamination.
 Here are some of the ways to avoid cross-contamination:

-- Utensils-Use separate utensils to prepare different types of foods.
+- Utensils- Use separate utensils to prepare different types of foods.
 Avoid using the same chopping board and knife for ready to eat foods

-- Storing Food-Make sure raw foods don’t come in contact with ready to eat foods.
+- Storing Food- Make sure raw foods don’t come in contact with ready to eat foods.
 Cover and store raw foods below cooked foods to prevent cross-contamination.